ptr727/PlexCleaner/README.md

   - Updated `RemoveDuplicateTracks` logic to account for Matroska [track flags](https://www.ietf.org/archive/id/draft-ietf-cellar-matroska-15.html#name-track-flags).
   - Refactored JSON schema versioning logic to use `record` instead of `class` allowing for derived classes to inherited attributes vs. needing to duplicate all attributes.
   - Refactored track selection logic to simplify containment and use with lambda filters.
+  - Refactored verify and repair logic, became too complicated.
   - Settings JSON schema updated from v2 to v3 to account for new and modified settings.
     - Older settings schemas will automatically be upgraded with compatible settings to v3 on first run.
-  - Removed the `reprocess` commandline option, logic was very complex with limited value, use `reverify` instead.
+  - *Breaking Change* Removed the `reprocess` commandline option, logic was very complex with limited value, use `reverify` instead.
-  - [*Breaking Change*] Refactored commandline arguments to only add relevant options to commands that use them vs. adding global options to all commands.
+  - *Breaking Change* Refactored commandline arguments to only add relevant options to commands that use them vs. adding global options to all commands.
     - Maintaining commandline backwards compatibility was [complicated](https://github.com/dotnet/command-line-api/issues/2023), and the change is unfortunately a breaking change.
     - The following global options have been removed and added to their respective commands:
       - `--settingsfile` used by several commands.